shift-happens-benchmark/icml-2022/docs/source/call_for_papers.rst

-Submission types
+Submission types (TODO when API is final)
 ^^^^^^^^^^^^^^^^

-Besides compatibility to ImageNet scale models, the scope of possible benchmarks and datasets is intentionally broad: First, we encourage submissions that provide their own evaluation criterion and discuss its value in applications.
+Besides compatibility to ImageNet scale models, the scope of possible benchmarks and datasets is intentionally broad:
+- Submissions that **provide their own evaluation criterion** and discuss its value in applications are particularly encouraged.
 Submissions should explain why the submitted dataset and metric are well-suited to inform about the specified property.
-Opening the benchmark to this form of submissions makes it possible for communities interested in problems besides standard, “accuracy-focused” settings.
-Second, we encourage submissions of datasets that can be evaluated with standard criteria.
+Opening the benchmark to this form of submissions aims at reaching communities interested in problems besides standard, “accuracy-focused” settings.
+- It is also encouraged to submit datasets that can be evaluated with one or more of the following standard criteria:
 This form of submission imposes a low bar on developing new code contributions and makes it possible to contribute in the form of well-recorded datasets.
 Third, in both cases, it is possible to re-submit existing and potentially published benchmarks, datasets, and evaluation settings,